Joe O'Dwyer (hurler, born 1959)

 Joseph O'Dwyer (born 1959) is an Irish former hurler.
 At club level he played with Killenaule and was also a member of the Tipperary senior hurling team.
-He usually lined out as a centre-back.
+His regular position was centre-back.

 Career

-O'Dwyer first played juvenile and underage hurling with the Killenaule club before joining the club's senior team.
-He had some divisional success, winning consecutive South Tipperary Championship titles.
+O'Dwyer first played junior hurling with the Killenaule club before joining the club's senior team.
+He had success in different divisions, winning consecutive South Tipperary Championship titles.
 O'Dwyer first appeared on the inter-county scene with the Tipperary minor team that won the All-Ireland Minor Championship in 1976.
-He progressed onto the Tipperary under-21 team and won back-to-back All-Ireland Under-21 Championship titles from three consecutive finals appearances between 1978 and 1980.
+He progressed to the Tipperary under-21 team and won back-to-back All-Ireland Under-21 Championship titles.
+He appeared in three consecutive finals between 1978 and 1980.
 O'Dwyer subsequently made a number of league and championship appearances with the Tipperary senior hurling team before lining out with the junior team.